Use of the Seal of the University of Illinois

 Date last revised: January 15, 2014

-For information regarding other logos and wordmarks, please reference the Office of University Relations branding information.
+For information regarding other logos and wordmarks, please reference the Office of External Relations and Communications branding information.